boucadair/draft-boucadair-veloce-yang/draft-boucadair-veloce-yang.md

 This draft is triggered by the discussion in NEMOPS IAB workshop.

-Thanks to Kristian Larsson, Italo Busi, and Michael Richardson for the comments.
+Thanks to Kristian Larsson, Italo Busi, Michael Richardson, and Qin Wu for the comments.